S-Curve - Upper Wall Rock Climbing

 From the digital sign at the mouth of Big Cottonwood Canyon, drive 4.25 miles up canyon until the very obvious S-Curve in the road.
 There is a small parking lot and also room to park along the side of the road.
 Follow the Mill B North Fork trail on the north side of the road to the third switchback as for the Lower Wall.
 Branch off to the east and follow the length of the Lower Wall to the east.
 Find a trail that rounds the east end of the Lower Wall and head up a gully to the north to read the Upper Wall.

-Browse More Classics in S-Curve - Upper Wall
+Browse More Rock Climbing Classics in S-Curve - Upper Wall

-Mountain Project's determination of some of the classic, most popular, highest rated routes for S-Curve - Upper Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for S-Curve - Upper Wall:

 Featured Route For S-Curve - Upper Wall